icfnext/aem-groovy-console/README.md

 ## Extensions

-Beginning in version 7.0.0, the Groovy Console provides extension hooks to further customize script execution.
-The console exposes an API containing three extension provider interfaces that can be implemented as OSGi services in any bundle deployed to an AEM instance.
-See the default extension providers in the `com.icfolson.aem.groovy.console.extension.impl` package for examples of how a bundle can implement these services to supply additional script bindings, metaclasses, and star imports.
+The Groovy Console provides extension hooks to further customize script execution.
+The console provides an API containing extension provider interfaces that can be implemented as OSGi services in any bundle deployed to an AEM instance.
+See the default extension providers in the `com.icfolson.aem.groovy.console.extension.impl` package for examples of how a bundle can implement these services to supply additional script bindings, compilation customizers, metaclasses, and star imports.

 Service Interface | Description
 ------------ | -------------